fire1ce/3os.org/docs/guides/gmailMarkAsRead.md

 ---
-title: Gmail Mark Archived Mail as Read
 description: Gmail Mark Archived Mail as Read guide
 ---

+# Gmail Mark Archived Mail as Read

 1. Head to script.google.com to start a script.
 2. Choose to create a script for Gmail in the little popup.